Filtering on your motorbike: What’s the law?

 And while you can filter past traffic queuing for a crossing, even in the zig-zag zone, you can’t pass the lead vehicle until it has passed the crossing.

-You can filter legally in a cross-hatched area that is bored by broken lines.
+You can filter legally in a cross-hatched area that is bordered by broken lines.
 However, the Highway Code’s Rule 130 is less clear about just how legal it is:

 ‘Areas of white diagonal stripes or chevrons painted on the road.
 These are to separate traffic lanes or to protect traffic turning right.